cyberguycn/TestWithVSCore/README.md

-This readme file for testing project
+This readme file for testing project.

+test for download to local repo